op-de-kop/op-de-kop/src/en-US/index.md

 Do you want to become a stronger acrobat?
 Join our new Acro Bootcamp on Mondays!
 This training is focused on building strength specifically for acrobats.
 The exercises are tailored to the needs of acrobats, and sometimes we use each other's bodies as weights to challenge the muscles even more!

 We are currently looking for acrobats interested in attending this bootcamp.
-The first series will run from September through December.
+The next series will run from January through April.

 <strong>Time</strong> Monday  21:00 - 22:00